Lusan-sapkota/Face-Recognition-Based-Attendance-System/README.md

 ### Database & ML Storage

 - SQLite database for development and ML model storage
-- Supports migration to PostgreSQL/MySQL for production
+- Easily migratable to PostgreSQL or MySQL for robust production deployments
-- Facial embeddings stored securely
+- Facial embeddings stored securely with encryption
-- Model versioning and backup support
+- Model versioning and automated backup support

 ## 🚀 Deployment